-- "FOR" Proposal No. 1, the election of each of the eight nominees named herein to serve on our Board of Directors; - "FOR" Proposal No. 2, the ratification of the appointment of Cherry Bekaert LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; - "FOR" Proposal No. 3, the approval of the compensation of our named executive officers; and - "FOR" Proposal No. 4, the approval of our Fifth Amended and Restated 2013 Incentive Compensation Plan.
+- "FOR" Proposal No. 1, the election of each of the eight nominees named herein to serve on our Board of Directors; - "FOR" Proposal No. 2, the ratification of the appointment of Cherry Bekaert LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2025; - "FOR" Proposal No. 3, the approval of the compensation of our named executive officers; - "ONE YEAR" as the preferred frequency of the future advisory votes to approve the compensation of our named executive officers; - "FOR" Proposal No. 5, the approval of our Amended and Restated 2021 Employee Stock Purchase Plan; and - "FOR" Proposal No. 6, the approval of our Sixth Amended and Restated 2013 Incentive Compensation Plan.